LMS-Community/squeezeplay/src/pkg/README.windows.txt

 This was tested using Windows XP SP2, with Microsoft Visual Studio 2005 Professional Edition.
 Instructions for building with the Visual C++ Express (free) can be found at http://wiki.slimdevices.com/index.cgi?BuildingJiveOnVCExpress.

-## Requirements:

-Before building Jive you need to download and install the DirectX SDK from http://msdn2.microsoft.com/en-us/xna/aa937788.aspx.

 ## Instructions:

 To build: